Golf simulators are a big investment.

 Another point you may not want to overlook is the type of golf ball that the simulator supports.
 By golf ball type, we’re not talking about the brand or manufacturer, but rather practice vs real golf balls.

-You see, not all home golf simulator setups are designed to “read” players’ hits of real gold balls.
+Not all home golf simulator setups are designed to “read” players’ hits of real golf balls.
 Instead, they’re only equipment to support hitting practice golf balls.

 This particular feature depends on your preferences.
 If you want to mimic the conditions of playing outdoors as realistically as possible, then you need a simulator that lets you use real balls.